awilkins/aws-sso-refresh/README.md

 It also lists **every** profile in your account group, which you may wish to trim back for normal operational use.

-## `assume-role`

-Uses the ssofresh.ini file to allow you to assume a role.

-e.g. in the template file, using the account-group-one-profile-one:
-`./assume-role account-group-one-profile-one`

-Will assume the role (`PhenomenalCosmicPower`, from the ini file) and fill the profile `AssumedRole` in your local credentials file, ready for use: `--profile AssumedRole`

 ## The Future